aler9/dctk/README.md

 * Examples provided for every feature
 * Comprehensive test set

 Support for the NMDC protocol is almost complete, while support for the ADC protocol is currently limited.
-Nonetheless, the public API is considered stable.
+Nonetheless, the public API is to be considered stable.

 ## Examples